Overview

 Optional vs Required Variables

-Optional (with default):--target_file and --operation or the placeholders remain literal.
+Optional (with default):--target-file and --operation (or --target_file — both work) or the placeholders remain literal.

 Multiple Scripts with Shared Variables